Center for Life Empowerment

 YWCA programs and offerings have evolved with the changing needs and interests of women and girls in the area.
 Early classes and clubs involved “working girls.”
 The YWCA began the Fort Dodge Business and Professional Women's Club, the Fort Dodge Business Girl's Club, and the Young Adult Club.
 The woman's movement saw great participation by the Girl Reserves in Fort Dodge, and most notably the Black Girl Reserves.
 From their inception, YWCA programs have been visionary -- encouraging every woman and girl to perform at her maximum level to achieve self-sufficiency, maintain healthy habits, empower herself and work toward resolving racial justice issues.

-Today, the YWCA Center for Life Empowerment operates a Licensed Residential Treatment Center for women and children, and offers Intensive Outpatient and Extended Outpatient programs for women and men.
-We also offer Homeless Shelter services for women and children.
+Today, the YWCA Center for Life Empowerment operates a Licensed Residential Treatment Center for women and children.
+Outpatient services are offered to men as well.

 The YWCA has served thousands of women and children in its 100+ years in Fort Dodge, and will continue to serve for many years to come.
-People’s lives are affected by our presence every day through our substance abuse programming and homeless shelter services.
+People’s lives are affected by our presence every day through our substance abuse programming.